superwise-ai/elemeta/docs/how_to_guides/custom_extractor.rst

 ========================
-Custom extractor
+Custom Extractor
 ========================
-It is possible to create your own ``MetadataExtractor`` to fit you needs, you can do this by implementing the abstract class ``AbstractMetadataExtractor``
+| It is possible to create your own ``MetadataExtractor`` to fit you needs.
+| You can do this by implementing the abstract class ``AbstractMetadataExtractor``

 ::

     >>> from elemeta.nlp.extractors.low_level.abstract_metadata_extractor import AbstractMetadataExtractor

-Lets create IsPalindromeExtractor that will return if the given text is palindrome:
+Let’s create IsPalindromeExtractor that will return if the given text is palindrome:

 ::